imAIgene-Dream3D/BEHAV3D/docs/source/analysis/single_cell/state_classification.md

 - **Timepoint features** — checkboxes for the per-timepoint measurements from Feature Extraction, grouped by family (movement, intensity, morphology, contact, death, …).
 Tick the ones that define the behaviour you care about.
 If no features appear, run [Feature Extraction](../feature_extraction) for this cell type first. **By default**, when present in the features table, **speed**, **elongation**, **sphericity**, **extent** and **solidity** are pre-ticked as a sensible starting set covering both movement and morphology.
 - **Window features** — features computed over a short, trailing, rolling window rather than a single frame (e.g. displacement, straightness):
-  - **Window size** (default `5`, range 1–500) — how many timepoints each window spans.
-Keep it around 5 for motility behaviour; **set it to 1 when the events you care about happen at a single timepoint** (e.g. calcium-intensity peaks), so a window doesn't smear them out.
+  - **Window size** (default `5`, range 1–500) — how many timepoints each window spans. **This is a count of frames, so what it means in real time depends on your interval**: 5 windows is 10 minutes at a 2-minute interval, but 25 seconds at 5 seconds.
+Multiply by your `time_interval` and judge the duration, not the number.
+Around 5 suits motility behaviour at typical live-imaging cadences; **set it to 1 when the events you care about happen at a single timepoint** (e.g. calcium-intensity peaks), so a window doesn't smear them out.
 The HMM still assigns a state *per timepoint* regardless of this setting — that is what a hidden Markov model does; the window only controls how the window-based features are aggregated.
   - **net_displacement**, **straightness**, **mean_square_displacement** — tick the window-based motility summaries you want added.
 These are computed here, from the per-timepoint feature table — they are **not** columns in the Feature Extraction CSV. **net_displacement** is ticked by default; the other two are off by default.

 ```{tip}